 The sesame plant is a flowering species that produces seeds which grow in pods.

-Sesame plants have been cultivated from the very earliest times for its nutritious seeds.
+Sesame plants have been cultivated from the very earliest times for their nutritious seeds.

 There are a couple of different methods for toasting.